 ------------------------------------------------------------------------------

 Using the estimates obtained in part (a), use randomization inference (as described in Chapter 3) to evaluate the sharp null hypothesis of no effect for any school.
 To obtain the sampling distribution under the sharp null hypothesis, simulate 100,000 random assignments, and for each simulated sample, estimate the ATE using a regression of Yi on Di.
 Interpret the results.
+We use a one-tailed test in order to evaluate the null hypothesis that the treatment has no positive effect for any subject.
+We find a one-tailed p-value of 0.016, which leads us to reject the null hypothesis in favor of the alternative hypothesis that the treatment has some positive effect.

 Using the estimator in part (c), use randomization inference to evaluate the sharp null hypothesis of no effect for any school.
 To obtain the sampling distribution under the sharp null hypothesis, simulate 100,000 random assignments, and for each simulated sample, estimate the ATE using a regression of Yi on Di and Xi.
 Interpret the results.
+We again use a one-tailed test in order to evaluate the null hypothesis that the treatment has no positive effect for any subject.
+We find a one-tailed p-value of 0.002, which leads us to reject the null hypothesis in favor of the alternative hypothesis that the treatment has some positive effect.

 Use the estimated ATE in part (a) to construct a full schedule of potential outcomes for all schools, assuming that every school has the same treatment effect.
 Using this simulated schedule of potential outcomes, construct a 95% confidence interval for the sample average treatment effect in the following way.
 First, assign each subject to treatment or control, and estimate the ATE by a regression of Yi on Di.
 Repeat this procedure until you have 100,000 estimates of the ATE.
 Order the estimates from smallest to largest.
 The 2,501st estimate marks the 2.5th percentile, and the 97,500th estimate marks the 97.5th percentile.
 Interpret the results.
+The confidence interval stretches from (1.44, 20.0) implying that the ATE is positive but its location is subject to a great deal of statistical uncertainty.
+Our best guess is 10.7, but the interval ranges from a small positive value to a truly massive effect.

 Use the estimated ATE in part (c) to construct a full schedule of potential outcomes for all schools, assuming that every school has the same treatment effect.
 Using this simulated schedule of potential outcomes, simulate the 95% confidence interval for the sample average treatment effect estimated by a regression of Yi on Di and Xi.
 Interpret the results.
 Is this confidence interval narrower than one you generated in question (f)?
+The confidence interval now stretches from (2.22, 8.44).
+Interestingly, this interval no longer contains the estimate obtained without controls for covariates.
+Our best guess is now 5.3, and our 95% interval is now roughly one-third as wide as before.

 Randomizations are said to be “restricted” when the set of all possible random allocations is narrowed to exclude allocations that have inadequate covariate balance.
-Suppose, for example, that the assignment of treatments (Di) in Table 4.1 was conducted subject to the restriction that a regression of Di on Xi(the pretest) does not allow the researcher to reject the sharp null hypothesis of no effect of Xi on Di at the 0.05 significance level.
+Suppose, for example, that the assignment of treatments (Di) in Table 4.1 was conducted subject to the restriction that a regression of Di on Xi(the pretest) produces a p-value on that is greater than 0.05.
 In other words, had the researcher found that the assigned Di were significantly predicted by Xi, the random allocation would have been conducted again, until the Di met this criterion.